Connecting students to knowledge

 Face-to-face class attendance 21 hours

-watching & taking video quizzes 2 hours
+other video quizzes 2 hours

 Book chapter readings 4 hours